 Once the user takes an action on a view to proceed further, the next view in the process is presented.
 Include a blank white screen as a layer above the launch screen when these modular transitions take place.
 Once the entire onboarding process is complete, the launch screen transitions into the Home screen of the app.

 - Provide access to a demo mode for the user that presents the core values and explains the functionalities of the app so the user can explore the app before they onboard.

 - Keep the entire onboarding process as minimal as possible and use clear and simple language.

 - As the onboarding process can be quite time-consuming, only ask users for essential information, and be sure to explain the importance of requested details.

-- If passcode setup is required during onboarding, include Touch ID enablement as well.
-Touch ID is convenient to the returning user in the long term.
+- If passcode setup is required during onboarding, include Touch ID or Face ID enablement as well.
+Touch ID and Face ID is convenient to the returning user in the long term.